kovaacs/PWABuilder/docs/home/pwa-workshop.md

 4. Ensure you use the default settings for your app, which can be found in the swa-cli.config.json file in the root of your app.

 5. Once the deployment is complete, you will see a URL to your deployed app.
-Open the URL in a new browser tab and you should see your deployed Repose app!
+Open the URL in a new browser tab, and you should see your deployed Repose app!

 ## 4️⃣ Working With Manifests